-Au pairs from non-EU countries must be between the ages of 18 and 25 and can stay for up to one year.
-Au pairs are paid between 700-800 swiss francs a month for 30 hours a week of work.
+- Average monthly pay: Au pairs are paid between 500 - 700 Swiss Francs (around $550 - 770 USD) a month for 30 hours a week of work.
 The host family also provides room and board and must pay for half of the required language course.

 If you want to au pair in Europe and make a great salary at the same time, this is the country for you.
 Switzerland is bordered by five countries and is just a short train ride away even more making it the perfect place for the au pair who wants to explore more of Europe.
-Like Sweden, Switzerland is an extremely expensive country and living their as an au pair will give you a chance to learn about the culture without breaking the bank.
+Like Sweden, Switzerland is an extremely expensive country, and living there as an au pair will give you a chance to learn about the culture without breaking the bank.

 Plus, Switzerland has four official languages (German, French, Italian, and Romansh) so you should be able to find a family in a canton that speaks your target language.